UK PM Johnson and wife announce birth of a baby girl | Entertainment

 UK PM Johnson and wife announce birth of a baby girl

 British Prime Minister Boris Johnson and his wife Carrie have announced the birth of a healthy baby girl at a London hospital on Thursday morning, a spokeswoman for the couple said.
 "Both mother and daughter are doing very well.
-The baby is the couple's second child together, after their son Wilfred was born in April 2020.
+He had four children with his second wife, Marina Wheeler, a lawyer.

 British Prime Minister Boris Johnson and his wife Carrie have announced the birth of a healthy baby girl at a London hospital on Thursday morning, a spokeswoman for the couple said.